vircadia/vircadia-native-core/INSTALL.md

 # Creating an Installer

-Follow the [build guide](BUILD.md) to figure out how to build Project Athena for your platform.
+Follow the [build guide](BUILD.md) to figure out how to build Vircadia for your platform.

 During generation, CMake should produce an `install` target and a `package` target.

-The `install` target will copy the Project Athena targets and their dependencies to your `CMAKE_INSTALL_PREFIX`.
+The `install` target will copy the Vircadia targets and their dependencies to your `CMAKE_INSTALL_PREFIX`.
 This variable is set by the `project(hifi)` command in `CMakeLists.txt` to `C:/Program Files/hifi` and stored in `build/CMakeCache.txt`

 ### Packaging